Why Does Snowball Want to Build a Windmill?

 - Power grid integration – The electricity is fed into the grid or stored.

 Snowball’s fascination?
 It’s the simplicity of turning something as natural as wind into light and heat.
-No coal, no oil, just clean energy.
+No coal, no oil, just clean energy That alone is useful..

 Why a Snowman Would Love It